We are draining California's water.

 Bottled water is essential in times of natural disaster or other emergencies.

+We know that bottled water is essential in times of natural disaster or other emergencies and recognize that, as a bottled water company, we have a role to play to help ensure communities have access to water.
 We frequently supply drinking water to local municipalities and first responders when tap water may be unavailable.
-When disaster strikes, Nestlé Waters donates thousands of cases of bottled water to local communities to help provide safe drinking water.
-In California, from July 2017 through May 2020 we donated more than 5.5 million bottles of water to communities in need.
-This includes work we’ve done in collaboration with the California Governor’s Office of Emergency Services (CalOES) to provide drinking water in times of crisis throughout the state.
+When disaster strikes, we donate thousands of cases of bottled water to local communities to help provide safe drinking water.
+In California, from July 2017 through December 2020, we donated more than 4 million bottles of water to communities in need.
+This includes work we’ve done in collaboration with the California Governor’s Office of Emergency Services to provide drinking water in times of crisis throughout the state, including more than 1.8 million bottles donated to the Paradise, California community in the wake of 2019’s Camp Fire.

 Bottled water containers make up less than 1% of municipal waste.